Understanding compensation

 - On top of a financial award.
 For example, if someone was ‘deprived’ of money – meaning they didn’t have it available to use – we can tell your business to pay interest on top of the money award at an appropriate rate.

 - After the financial award has been calculated.
-For example, if there’s an unreasonable delay in settling a complaint following an ombudsman’s decision.
-We can decide that 8% simple interest should start to accrue until the award is paid.
+For example, if there’s an unreasonable delay in settling a complaint following an ombudsman’s decision, we can decide that a different interest rate should start to accrue until the award is paid.

 Most customers will have to pay basic rate income tax on this interest, which the law may require your business to deduct.